croaky/laptop/learn/books/paysys/innovation.md

 rely on computers and communications networks to operate.
 Even cash uses anti-counterfeit technology and ATMs.

-Some building blocks include:
+Some building blocks include the following.

-* APIs: API architectures enable new services to be constructed in ways that ensure the integrity of the solution.
+APIs: API architectures enable new services to be constructed in ways that ensure the integrity of the solution.
 They provide a platform upon which young companies can build.

-* Open source software: Allow young companies to compress their development cycles to rapidly implement their ideas.
+Open source software: Allow young companies to compress their development cycles to rapidly implement their ideas.

-* Virtual currencies: New forms of cryptography-based currencies, such as Bitcoin, have potential for globally usable currencies that might augment today's approach to cross-border payments based upon a network of correspondent banking relationships.
+Virtual currencies: New forms of cryptography-based currencies, such as Bitcoin, have potential for globally usable currencies that might augment today's approach to cross-border payments based upon a network of correspondent banking relationships.

-* Blockchain: New shared database structure to improve efficiency in certain financial services use cases.
+Blockchain: New shared database structure to improve efficiency in certain financial services use cases.

-* Decentralized exchanges: Create peer-to-peer marketplaces to enable trading without a central authority.
+Decentralized exchanges: Create peer-to-peer marketplaces to enable trading without a central authority.

-* Invisible payments: Uber removes payment interaction by handling it automatically at the end of a ride.
+Invisible payments: Uber removes payment interaction by handling it automatically at the end of a ride.
 The payment still happens but consumer need not worry about it at destination and can get out of the car.

-* Marketplace payments: Uber, Airbnb, and others operate marketplaces facilitating commerce from ride sharing to room rentals and more.
+Marketplace payments: Uber, Airbnb, and others operate marketplaces facilitating commerce from ride sharing to room rentals and more.
 Traditional payments aren't always appropriate for these businesses.
 New entrants like WePay have emerged to focus on them.

-## Global
+## Other Countries

 Person-to-person systems such as M-Pesa in Kenya address market requirements in a new way that wouldn't work in the U.S.